adamphillips/coursera-cleaning-data-project/Codebook.md

 - fBodyBodyGyroJerkMag_mean
 - fBodyBodyGyroJerkMag_std

-The section below is taken from the file `features_info.txt` and describes the process used to collect the original data
+The section below is taken from the file `features_info.txt` and describes the process used to collect the original data and what these variables mean.

 ```
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.